lexedata/lexedata/docs/Manual.md

 ### CLDF dataset structure and curation

 #### How to add a metadata file (add_metadata)
 If your CLDF dataset contains only a FormTable (the bare minimum for a CLDF dataset), you can automatically add a metadata (json) file using the command `python -m lexedata.edit.add_metadata`.
 Lexedata will try to automatically detect CLDF roles for your columns (such as #form, #languageReference, #parameterReference, #comment, etc) and create a corresponding json file.
-We recommend that you inspect and adjust manually this json file before you proceed (see section XXX how to read a json file).
+We recommend that you inspect and adjust manually this json file before you proceed (see [how to read a json file](/docs/cldf.md#the-metadata-file).
 You can also use this command to obtain a starting metadata file for a new dataset.
 In this case, you can start from an empty FormTable that contains the columns you would like to include.
 The add_metadata command can be used also for LingPy output files, in order to obtain a CLDF dataset with metadata.

 #### How to add tables to your dataset (add_table)
 Once you have a metadata file, you can add tables to your dataset (such as LanguageTable, ParameterTable) automatically.
 Such tables are required for most lexedata commands.
 The relevant command is `python -m lexedata.edit.add_table TABLE`.
-The only table that cannot be added with this script is the CognateTable, which of course requires cognate judgements (see section 4.1.3).
+The only table that cannot be added with this script is the CognateTable, which of course requires cognate judgements (see [how to add a CognateTable](#how-to-add-a-cognatetable-add_cognate_table).

 #### How to add a CognateTable (add_cognate_table)
 The output of LingPy has cognate judgements as a column within the FormTable, rather than in a separate CognateTable as is the standard in CLDF.
-This is also the format of a FormTable generated when importing an "interleaved" dataset with Lexeata (see section 3.1.3).
+This is also the format of a FormTable generated when importing an "interleaved" dataset with Lexedata (see [importing a lexical dataset using the "interleaved" format](#importing-a-lexical-dataset-using-the-interleaved-format)).
 In these cases, Lexedata can subsequently create an explicit CognateTable using the command `python -m lexedata.edit.add_cognate_table`.
 Note that you have to indicate if your cognate judgement IDs are unique within the same concept or are valid across the dataset.
 In other words, if for every concept you have a cognateset with the code 1, then you need to indicate the option `--unique-id concept`, while if you have cross-concept cognate sets you need to indicate the option `--unique-id dataset`.

 #### How to normalize unicode (normalize_unicode)
 Linguistic data come with a lot of special characters especially for the forms, but also for language names etc. Many of the input methods used for such datasets result in seemingly identical glyphs, which are not necessarily the same unicode character (and are therefore not considered identical by a computer) .
 Lexedata can normalize unicode across your dataset with the command `python -m lexedata.edit.normalize_unicode`.
 You can find more info about what unicode normalization [here] (https://towardsdatascience.com/what-on-earth-is-unicode-normalization-56c005c55ad0).